mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 | R | 1 hr 41 min, 1 hr 57 min | Comedy, Crime, Drama, Thriller |
 | T | 2 hr 11 min, 2 hr 32 min | Adventure, Action, Drama, History |

 Once an summarization is applied, then any new columns added will also be aggregated as a list.
+The user can change how columns are aggregated on a column-by-column basis.

 To keep things simple, only one summarization can be applied at a time.